Corfe

-Corfe is a village and civil parish in Somerset, England, situated below the Blackdown Hills 4 mi south of Taunton in the Somerset West and Taunton district.
+Corfe is a village and civil parish in Somerset, England, situated below the Blackdown Hills 4 mi south of Taunton.
 The village has a population of 253.

 History

 The parish of Corfe was part of the Taunton Deane Hundred.
 The village, along with nearby Pitminster was a tithing of Bishop of Winchester.

 Barton Grange

 Barton Grange was a 16th/17th-century country house, most of which was demolished in 1931 and the remaining kitchen wing later converted to flats.
 The building is grade II listed.

 In the 12th century the bishop granted to Taunton Priory an estate on the boundary between the parishes of Corfe and Pitminster which became known as Barton Grange, and was the Prior of Taunton's summer residence.
 After the Dissolution of the Monasteries the estate was granted to the lawyer Humphrey Colles.
 A country mansion was built in the 17th century and passed down through the Colles family until inherited by Goodenough Earle.
-It then passed to his cousin, the artist Francis Newton, whose only daughter Josepha married Sir Frederick Cooper, a Baronet.
+It then passed to his cousin, the artist Francis Newton, whose only daughter Josepha married Sir Frederick Grey-Cooper, son of Grey Cooper MP.
 Lady Cooper extensively remodelled the house in the 19th century before leaving it on her death in 1848 to Francis Wheat Newton.
 It was largely demolished in 1931 and the remaining buildings converted to flats in 1981.